-May 19, 2015 | Pia Opulencia
+May 30, 2017 | Pia Opulencia

 Why Your Business Intelligence Needs Artificial Intelligence

-Many attempts at solving these problems have been explored ranging from staffing consultancies as data advisors, rolling out IT systems to support ad-hoc query, analysis, and reporting, to self service business intelligence and visualization software to meet dynamic reporting needs targeted to business users.
+Stuart shares, “Many attempts at solving the data literacy challenge have been explored; ranging from staffing consultancies as data advisors, to rolling out IT systems to support ad-hoc query, analysis, and reporting, to self-service business intelligence and visualization software to meet the dynamic reporting needs of business users.”

-Insights from Narratives – a new way to do BI
+Intelligent narratives – a new way to do BI

 Stories have always been effective tools to transmit human experience; those that involve data and analysis are just relatively recent versions of them.
 Narrative is the way we simplify and make sense of a complex world.
 It supplies context, insight, interpretation—all the things that make data meaningful and analytics more relevant and interesting.

 If you find this vision of better BI enabled by Intelligent Narratives intriguing, we encourage you to learn more about them.
 Start empowering your BI and your employees with AI today.